 - Setting Dual Rates for cyclic and rudder.

 - Reducing and adjusting (dual rate-like and expo-like) collective pitch range.

-The 180 CFX isn't really a beginner's helicopter in that it is configured with really high head speeds (4000 - 5000 RPMs) and incredible cyclic and collective pitch responsiveness right out of the box.
+The 180 CFX isn't really a beginner's helicopter in that it is configured with really high head speeds (4000 - 5000 RPM) and incredible cyclic and collective pitch responsiveness right out of the box.
 It's ready to fly smack 3D as soon as you get it home and is basically a modern day 450/550/600/700 size flybarless helicopter miniaturized down to a 180 size, minus an auto-rotation gear and one-way-bearing.
-However, it doesn't NEED all of that power and responsiveness to stay in the air.
+However, it doesn't NEED all of that power and responsiveness in order to fly well as other helis do.
 It has a LOT of RPM overhead and a LOT collective/cyclic pitch range to make flying smack 3D easier.
 It's got a moderate disc loading of 1.86kg/m².
 Even better, since it was designed for extreme performance and abuse, it's overall mechanical and electrical design becomes overkill once you slow it down, meaning it's extremely reliable and predictable for those just starting out or those who prefer to not push the envelope.
 That being said, some respectable experience in building, setting up, maintaining, repairing and flying collective pitch helicopters is really required to get the most out of this 'fun-size' heli.
 This was my first flybarless helicopter and first exposure to Castle Creations ESCs, so I had some catching up to do.

 Just to be clear, everything in this blog assumes a stock 5800kV motor, with 6 poles, a 10T pinion and a 104T main gear.
 Also a stock heli close to the 190-195g AUW with 2S and 3S lithium-polymer packs in the 30-46g weight range.